- 9 min read

 The industry is slowly admitting this now.
 GitHub is wiring agents into issue workflows with review rules intact.
 Atlassian is shipping MCP with audit logs and allowlists.
 Anthropic is shipping sandboxed agent runtimes with risk classification.
 The MCP spec community is prioritising enterprise auth and observability.
 OpenAI is publicly saying prompt injection looks like social engineering, and its concrete mitigations are things like runtime isolation, restricted egress, URL verification, and monitoring.

-That is the real product.
+That’s the real product.